-- Proposal 1: Election of Louie Ngar Yee and Steven Chaouki to our board of directors as Class I directors of the Company.
-The election of Louie Ngar Yee and Steven Chaouki as Class I director nominees requires the affirmative vote of shares of Common Stock representing a plurality of the votes of the holders of the shares present in person, by remote communication, or represented by proxy at the Annual Meeting and entitled to vote generally on the election of directors.
-This means that the two Class I director nominees will be elected if they receive more affirmative votes than any other person.
+- Proposal 1: Election of Vlad Vitoc, Ramiro Guerrero, and Cristian Luput to our board of directors as Class II directors of the Company.
+The election of Vlad Vitoc, Ramiro Guerrero, and Cristian Luput as Class II director nominees requires the affirmative vote of shares of Common Stock representing a plurality of the votes of the holders of the shares present in person, by remote communication, or represented by proxy at the Annual Meeting and entitled to vote generally on the election of directors.
+This means that the three Class II director nominees will be elected if they receive more affirmative votes than any other person.
 You may not cumulate your votes for the election of directors.
 Brokers may not use discretionary authority to vote shares on the election of directors if they have not received specific instructions from their clients.
 For your vote to be counted in the election of directors, you will need to communicate your voting decisions to your bank, broker or other nominee before the date of the Annual Meeting in accordance with their specific instructions.
-For purposes of this proposal, abstentions and broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum. - Proposal 2: Ratification of the Appointment of Grant Thornton LLP as Our Independent Registered Public Accounting Firm for the year ending December 31, 2023.
-Ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023 requires the affirmative vote of the holders of a majority of the shares of stock present in person, by remote communication, or represented by proxy at the meeting and voting on such matter.
-For purposes of this proposal, withholds and broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum. - Proposal 3: Approval of the Amendment of the 2021 Plan to include an automatic increase in the aggregate number of shares reserved for awards under the 2021 Plan, commencing on the date of shareholder approval of the amendment, and then each January 1 following thereafter, and ending on (and including) January 1, 2032 (each an "Increase Date"), in an amount equal to ten (10%) of the total number of shares of common stock on a fully diluted basis outstanding on December 31 of the preceding calendar year; provided that, the Board may act prior to any Increase Date to provide that there will be no increase for such year or that the increase for such year will be a lesser number of shares than provided in the 2021 Plan.
-Approval of Proposal 3 requires the affirmative vote of the holders of a majority of the shares of stock present in person, by remote communication, or represented by proxy at the meeting and voting on such matter.
-For purposes of this proposal, abstentions and broker nonvotes, if any, will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum. - In general, other business properly brought before the Annual Meeting requires the affirmative vote of the holders of a majority of the shares of stock present in person, by remote communication, or represented by proxy at the Annual Meeting.
+For purposes of this proposal, abstentions and broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum. - Proposal 2: Ratification of the Appointment of Grant Thornton LLP as Our Independent Registered Public Accounting Firm for the year ending December 31, 2024.
+Ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024 requires the affirmative vote of the holders of a majority of the shares of stock present in person, by remote communication, or represented by proxy at the meeting and voting on such matter.
+For purposes of this proposal, withholds and broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum. - In general, other business properly brought before the Annual Meeting requires the affirmative vote of the holders of a majority of the shares of stock present in person, by remote communication, or represented by proxy at the Annual Meeting.